dgonzalb/BambooPaymentDoc/content/en/Payouts/Payouts Merchant console/_index.md

 weight: 20
 ---

-To navigate the Payout Balance report, open your Merchant console and expand the ***Payout*** section in the left menu.
+To navigate the Payout options, open your Merchant console and expand the ***Payout*** section in the left menu.

 ![PrintScreen](/assets/Payouts/Payouts8_en.png)